rustwasm/book/src/game-of-life/implementing.md

 requestAnimationFrame(renderLoop);
 ```

-## Quicker rendering with JavaScript
+## Rendering to Canvas Directly from Memory

 Generating (and allocating) a `String` in Rust and then having `wasm-bindgen`
 convert it to a valid JavaScript string is expensive.
 Instead of our current